Constraints: Calculated DOFs

 Applied loads

 Multiple applied loads can be defined, with respect to either global axes or local out-frame axes.
-An applied load is defined by specifying its point of application, relative to the out-frame, and its components (which may be constant, vary with simulation time, or be given by an external function).
+An applied load is defined by specifying its point of application, relative to the out-frame, and its components.
+Each component may be constant, vary with simulation time (via a tabular variable data source or a Python applied load) or be given by an external function.
 An applied load acts as if its point of application were rigidly attached to the out-frame.

 Characteristic scales